 How To Repent According To The Bible

-True repentance according to the Bible is a transformation in thinking that leads to a change in action.
-As Paul put it, “Don’t be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what is the good, well-pleasing, and perfect will of God” (Romans 12:2, WEB).
+The definition of true repentance according to the Bible is a transformation in thinking that leads to a change in action.
+As Paul put it, “Don’t be conformed to this world but be transformed by the renewing of your mind, so that you may prove what is the good, well-pleasing, and perfect will of God” (Romans 12:2, WEB).

 So you repent by being changed in your mind and convictions.
 When you take action in accordance with your changed mind, you demonstrate your repentance.
 The story of Jonah is one of the best examples of repentance in the Bible – not only for Jonah but everyone else in the story as well.